 Certainly, the Earth's climate has fluctuated throughout its history.
 According to the National Aeronautics and Space Administration's (NASA) Global Climate Change, there have been seven cycles of glacial advance and retreat over the last 650,000 years, with most of these changes driven by fluctuations in the Earth's orbit that alter the amount of solar energy the planet receives, especially in the northern hemisphere, combined with the powerful ice-albedo feedback loop (ice is more reflective than land or water surfaces).
-This is an example of a positive feedback loop; feedback loops can either be positive or negative.
-Positive feedback loops exacerbate the impacts of climate change by amplifying a system change, whereas negative feedback loops reduce the effect of a system change and can help maintain balance.
 Other influences on Earth's climate on shorter timeframes (annual to century scales) include variations in solar output and volcanic eruptions that generate particles that reflect sunlight, which can brighten the planet and cool the climate.
-These processes are natural and will continue to affect the planet's climate; however, an extensive and ever-growing body of scientific evidence-the IPCC's Fifth Assessment and the Fourth National Climate Assessment for example- point to human activities, and especially the burning of fossil fuels, as being responsible for the warming of the planet over the past 50 years.
+These processes are natural and will continue to affect the planet's climate; however, an extensive and ever-growing body of scientific evidence-the IPCC's Fifth Assessment and the Fourth National Climate Assessment for example-point to human activities, and especially the burning of fossil fuels, as being responsible for the warming of the planet over the past 50 years.

-As of December 2022, concentrations of carbon dioxide (CO2) in the Earth's atmosphere have reached 420 parts per million (ppm).
-For context, according to ice core samples, CO2 concentrations never exceeded roughly 300 ppm over Earth's last three glacial cycles (Figure 1); studies have shown that human activities have raised atmospheric concentrations of CO2 by 150% since pre-industrial levels in 1750.
+As of December 2022, concentrations of carbon dioxide $(CO_2)$ in the Earth's atmosphere have reached 420 parts per million (ppm).
+For context, according to ice core samples, $CO_2$ concentrations never exceeded roughly 300 ppm over Earth's last three glacial cycles (Figure 1); studies have shown that human activities have raised atmospheric concentrations of $CO_2$ by 150% since pre-industrial levels in 1750.

-Figure 1: Proxy Measurements of CO_2 taken from Reconstruction of Ice Cores (Source: NOAA)
+Figure 1: Proxy Measurements of CO2 taken from Reconstruction of Ice Cores (Source: NOAA)